-Perform an opening in the exterior wall according to the size of the wall termination.
-From outside, place the outside air inlet cap in the hole (open side down) and fasten the register to the wall, with screws as shown (Figure 21).
-Place the insulated pipe over the register tube and over the fireplace outside air connector (see Figure 21).
+To complete the installation, make a hole of 1/4" to 1/2" (6 mm à 13 mm) bigger than the insulate pipe diameter in the outside wall of the house at the chosen location.
+From outside, place the outside wall termination in the hole (open side down) and fasten the register to the wall, with screws.

+Place the insulated pipe over the wall termination tube and over the fireplace outside air connector.
 At each end, carefully pull back the insulation and plastic cover, exposing the flexible pipe.
-Attach the flexible pipe using clamping rings.
+Attach the flexible pipe using pipe clamps.
 For a better seal, you may also use aluminum tape.
 Wrap the tape around the joint between the flexible pipe and the air inlets.
-Carefully push the insulation and plastic cover back over the plastic in place using aluminum tape.
+Carefully push the insulation and plastic cover back over the pipe.
+Fix the plastic in place using aluminum tape.